 Indeed, so diverse are the environmental conditions found in Colombia that no matter what your optimum temperature and level of precipitation you will be able to find an area whose weather suits you perfectly.

-Colombia has long been associated with the international drugs trade.
-The diversity of habitats here makes the country perfect for drug-production, while its position at the northern tip of South America makes it ideal for trafficking purposes.
+Colombia has long been associated with the international drug trade.
+The diversity of habitats here makes the country perfect for drug production, while its position at the northern tip of South America makes it ideal for trafficking purposes.

 It is for this reason that Colombia has become infamous over the years, keeping tourists away from this historically violent and crime-ridden part of the world.